whurdwfd/ChristmasEggnog/README.md

 * Refridgerate till ready to serve.

 ### Other Notes
 Often times we mix up the batch and do a taste test to see how it is.
-We might add whiskey or tequila for tha special back of the throat bite or cut with a little milk if it's coming on too string.
+We might add whiskey or tequila for tha special back of the throat bite or cut with a little milk if it's coming on too strong.
 Mixing in sugar and/or vanilla can also impact the flavor.

 One batch makes aprox 1.75 liters.